Spanish clubs begin group training as La Liga eyes June restart

 "It is a ministerial decision.
-It was very important that all teams could train in the same way," said Javier Tebas, the president of La Liga, on Sunday.
-Tebas reiterated La Liga's desire to finish the remaining 11 rounds of matches in a season that has been suspended since mid-March.
+It was very important that all teams could train in the same way," said Javier Tebas, the president of La Liga, on Sunday. - 'No ideal date' - Tebas reiterated La Liga's desire to finish the remaining 11 rounds of matches in a season that has been suspended since mid-March.

 He has circled June 12 as the ideal date for matches to return but admitted the exact timing will depend on the health authorities in Spain and the trajectory of the virus.
 "We are working so that (the return of La Liga) will take place from June 11-12, but we are working to be ready regardless of the date," Tebas told Movistar TV.